saveriogzz/saveriogzz/TEMPLATE.md

 ### Hi there 👋 I'm Saverio!

 I'm a software developer from Italy 🇮🇹 with a heavy focus on data.
-Some say I should be defined as a "data engineer" but even I don't know anymore, all those LinkedIn influencers keep confusing me.
+Some say I should be defined as a "data engineer"!.

 I currently work at [Delft University of Technology](https://www.tudelft.nl/en/) 🇳🇱
 I'm dedicating my time to a climate science project, involving SQL and NoSQL databases, Docker, Kubernetes, real-time data streaming platforms and ETL tools.